oakleyaidan21/CFR/README.md

 - themeing (just light and dark)
 - imgur and gfycat integration
 - youtube integration
-- tablet version
 - can vote on posts

 ## TO-DO (that I currently have thought of)

-- add ability to retrieve other sections of a user's page
-- add better UI
 - add comment/reply functionality
 - add report functionality
-- optimize post rendering
-- add swiper functionality to tablet version
-- add dynamic header to posts
-- improve styling
-- combine the two sorting types into one type